The hipster effect: When anticonformists all look the same: Introduction

 \emph{Hipsters avoid labels and being labeled.
 However, they all dress the same and act the same and conform in their non-conformity.
-Doesn't the fact that there is a hipster look go against all hipster beliefs?} This perspicacious observation of the blogger Julia Plevin~\cite{plevin:08} in 2008 proves true along the years, and 2014 hipsters all look alike, although their look progressively evolves.
-The \emph{hipster effect} is this non-concerted emergent collective phenomenon of looking alike trying to look different.
+Doesn't the fact that there is a hipster look go against all hipster beliefs?} This perspicacious observation of the blogger Julia Plevin~\cite{plevin:08} ten years ago seems to stand the test of time.
 Uncovering the structures behind this apparent paradox goes beyond finding the best suit to wear this winter.
-They can have implications in deciphering collective phenomena in economics and finance, where individuals may find an interest in taking positions in opposition to the majority (for instance, selling stocks when others want to buy).
-Applications also extend to the case of neuronal networks with inhibition, where neurons tend to fire when others and silent, and reciprocally.
+They can have implications in deciphering collective phenomena in economics and finance, where individuals may find an interest in taking positions in opposition to the majority (for instance, selling stocks when others want to buy), but also, more abstractly, in neuronal networks where high levels of activation inhibitory neurons results in silencing other cells, thereby enforcing opposite reactions on others.